sribalan98/chat_socket/README.md

 - Server-side: sockets are implemented in `backend/src/socket/chat.handlers.ts` and wired in `backend/src/server.ts`.
 - Client-side: the socket client is in `frontend/src/App.tsx` and connects to `http://localhost:3001` by default.

-If you'd like, I can:

-- Add a small `frontend/src/App.css` theme with color variables and font stack.
-- Start both dev servers for a quick demo here.